NKRisu/special-dollop/README.md

-# special-dollop-repository.LogTool webapp for logging in working hours with summary and details.
+# LogTool webapp for logging in working hours with summary and details.
 Webapp for logging in hours, short summary and stuff